fedfedmedved/quanttop-thesis/chapter1_2 related works.md

 ### t-SNE-CUDA: GPU-Accelerated t-SNE and its Applications to Modern Data
 As indicated by its name, t-SNE-CUDA by Chan et al.[@tsne-cuda] uses the Nvidia CUDA technology [@cuda] to port the [t-SNE](#tsne) algorithm to GPUs.
-The code is available at the projects [Github repository](https://github.com/CannyLab/tsne-cuda) under the BSD free software license.
+The code is available at the projects Github repository[^repo_tsne_cuda] under the BSD free software license.
 Provided results show that it outperforms all available CPU versions of t-SNE significantly.
 The paper lists a 50 times speedup over the fastest parallel CPU version and a 650 times speedup over a commonly used version.